astronomer/astronomer-cosmos/PRIVACY_NOTICE.rst

 - Python version
 - Operating system & machine architecture
 - Event type
+- For DAGs that use Cosmos, the following information is also emitted:
-- DAG that uses Cosmos hash
+   - the DAG hash
-- Total tasks in DAGs that use Cosmos
+   - Total tasks
    - Total Cosmos tasks
-- Total Cosmos task groups

 No user-identifiable information (IP included) is stored in Scarf.